Custom Templates

 From a Compute instance Snapshot

-In addition of building a custom template from scratch, is it possible to export a Compute instance volume snapshot and register the exported file as you would do with a manually created disk image:
+In addition to building a custom template from scratch, you can also export a Compute instance volume snapshot and register the exported file as you would do with a manually created disk image.
+This allows you to effectively build a template from a snapshot:

 $ SNAPSHOT_ID=ce295d39-421e-49c4-81f7-9890c3db3600